seanox/spring-webdav/manual/getting-started.md

 Why status 404 instead of 401?
 It should not be possible to scan the folder structure.

 Attributes can be defined in different ways with different priority (ascending).
+The priority is important when the same attribute is defined multiple times for the same entity.

 ### Default value (lowest priority)